 Who Does Athlete's Foot Affect?

-Athlete's foot is a common condition that impacts the feet.
-In fact, it is estimated that 3 to 15% of the population is influenced.
+Athlete's foot is a common condition that affects the feet.
+In fact, it is estimated that 3 to 15% of the population is affected.
 Men and older people are more likely to get it.
-Athletes' feet can impact anyone who wears shoes, but it may be more common in men than women and more common in teens and adults than children.
+Athletes' feet can affect anyone who wears shoes, but it may be more common in men than women and more common in teens and adults than children.

 Athlete's foot is contagious and can be spread from one person to another by direct contact with the inside of someone else’s shoes or socks (for example, sharing a pair of shoes).
 You also might get infected by touching something that has been contaminated by an infected person’s skin flakes or sweat — such as towels used after showering — or through indirect contact with floors where other people walked barefoot (for example, locker rooms).

 How Is Athlete's Foot Treated?

 Athletes' feet can be treated with antifungal creams and oral medications.
 Treatment may also include the following: